By: Adam H. Rosenblum Esq. | Last Updated:

 Who Should You Contact?

-If you were recently pulled over and charged with fleeing from a police officer in NY, contact The Rosenblum Law Firm.
+If you were recently pulled over and charged with fleeing from a police officer in NY, contact Rosenblum Law.
 Our team of criminal and traffic ticket attorneys will do everything they can to keep you out of jail and to protect your legal rights.
 Call us today at 888-883-5529.